An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Approximation of

 In order to prove Theorem \ref{FApproxThm}, we will split into cases based upon whether $\alpha$ is well approximated by a rational number of small denominator.
 If it is (the smooth case), we proceed to use the theory of $L$-functions to approximate $F$.
 If $\alpha$ is not well approximated (the rough case), we generalize results on exponential sums over primes to show that $|F|$ is small.
 In either case, $F^\sharp$ is not difficult to approximate.
+We note that the use of the word ``smooth" here has nothing to do with the concept of smooth numbers discussed in the previous section, and is merely an unfortunate coincidence of terminology.